 This tutorial will serve as a crash course to dlib library.
-Dlib is another powerful computer vision library out there.
+Dlib library is another powerful computer vision library out there.
 It is not as extensive as OpenCV but still, there is a lot you can do with it.

 This crash course assumes you’re somewhat familiar with OpenCV, if not then I’ve also published a crash course on OpenCV too.
 Make sure to download Dlib Resource Guide above which includes all important links in this post.

-Note: It’s worth noting that the main power of dlib is in numerical optimization but today I’m only going to focus on applications, you can look at optimization examples here.
+Note: It’s worth noting that the main power of dlib library is in numerical optimization but today I’m only going to focus on applications, you can look at optimization examples here.

-I plan to cover most of the prominent features and algorithms present in dlib so this blog post alone can give you the best overview of dlib and its functionality.
+I plan to cover most of the prominent features and algorithms present in dlib library so this blog post alone can give you the best overview of dlib library and its functionality.
 Now, this is a big statement, If I had to explain most of dlib features in a single place then I would probably be writing a book or making a course on it but rather I plan to explain it all in this post.

 So how am I going to accomplish that?